J24681357/gtfbotmain/README.md

 ## GTF Garage - /garage

 1. The garage contains all owned cars.
 ID numbers (🚘) are associated with the order of your garage list based on your settings.
-   - 💡 You can change the sorting in `/settings options:Garage Sorting Type`.
+   - 💡 You can change the sorting in `/settings`.
 2. Once you reach the garage limit in your garage, you will be unable to purchase new cars.
      - 💡💡 Prize cars will still be added to your garage even if garage limit is reached; however, you will be unable to purchase cars until you are under the threshold.
 4. Selecting a car in this menu will open up the car's details, performance specs, damage conditions, and other details.
 As detailed, the following are displayed under the embed: